A fictional travelogue; four minutes to read.

 With virulent stupidity, Republican politicians and Fox News are killing off their supporters.
 Trump-voting states have the lowest vaccinations rates in the country.

 A choleric voice attached to burly, bloated man is loudest above the din.
 He is vehement.
-To hear him tell it, liberals don’t respect his Christian values or personal freedoms.
-No one is going to stick a needle in his arm, he says.
+To hear him tell it, smartass liberals don’t respect his beliefs, his personal freedoms.
+“No one is going to force me to stick a needle in my arm.”

-He rails against cancel culture.
+Now he railing against cancel culture.
 If I had the courage to debate idiots in public, I’d ask him how he feels about the ultimate cancel culture, death.

 No more feigning a humanity I no longer feel.
 No more counterfeit empathy.
 In evangelical terms, recognize Covid as God’s punishment for Trump Republicans.